RasaHQ/rasa-demo/data/nlu/nlu.md

 - what pipeline should I start with?
 - what pipeline should i use?
 - which pipeline is better?
+- nlu pipeline
+- how to build a pipelin
+- how to build a pipeline for the bot

 ## intent:react_negative
 - I am feeling bad